 Maximizing system investments with Heroku + Salesforce

 Greystone Labs began by consulting with Salesforce support engineers on ideas for their new loan processing system.
 Heroku, part of the Salesforce Platform, was the natural choice to build their customer-facing app due to its easy integration with Salesforce products.
 The team was already familiar with Heroku from past experience.
 Because Heroku is a polyglot platform, it also supported their desire to use open source languages.

 Greystone Labs took a microservices approach to architecting their new system, keeping services small, decoupled, and modular.
 Along the way, they discovered new ways that Heroku could help them optimize their system.
 The team built all of their end user custom apps as well as many of their internal-facing apps on the Heroku platform.
 Heroku Connect seamlessly syncs data between them all.

 Greystone's tech stack uses Rails and Django on the back-end, moving more towards Django as Python has better support for automating their underwriting models.
 On the front-end, the team primarily uses React; when they need a full front-end framework, they'll use Redux or an iteration of Flux.
 Their database solution is Heroku Postgres.

 Several Heroku Add-ons extend Greystone's portfolio of apps and support the team's development processes.
 In particular, the team uses Codeship for continuous integration, which allows them to avoid direct deploys.
 They push to Bitbucket for source control, and Codeship watches certain branches for updates, which triggers testing and build processes.
-They use Papertrail for log management, Pusher for messages over WebSockets, and SSL for encryption.
+They use Papertrail for log management, and Pusher for messages over WebSockets.

 On the Salesforce side, the team uses Salesforce Sales Cloud and Salesforce Communities to manage sales activities and customer relationships.
 Beyond Heroku Connect, their system integrates with Salesforce in other ways.
 It uses Salesforce OAuth for authentication and user management, and it leverages several custom Apex API endpoints, which trigger Salesforce specific functions.